breatheco-de/applied-ai-syllabus/content/week-1/class-2.md

 **AI Response**: "The sun dips low, a fiery glow, / Painting the sky in shades of ember, / Day's last breath, a whisper of light, / Night's embrace, as we remember."
 **Analysis**: The refined prompt led to a more specific and imagery-rich poem that effectively captures the essence of a sunset.

+---
-###Ethical Considerations While Using AI in the Workplace
+## Ethical Considerations While Using AI in the Workplace

 When integrating AI into the workplace, it's crucial to approach its use with a strong ethical framework.
 This ensures that the AI's capabilities are harnessed responsibly, and that its limitations are acknowledged and managed.
 Here are some ethical considerations to keep in mind: